topxeq/charlang/README.md

 ### 7.2 Compile from Source Code

-If you want to modify the code, or build Charlang for specific platform,
+If you want to modify the code, or build Charlang for specific platforms,

 ```shell
 go get -u github.com/topxeq/charlang